Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Examples

 We have $S(X)^I\cong \mathbb{C}\oplus H(G,I)/H(G,I)(T_{s_0}+1)\oplus H(G,I)/H(G,I)(T_{s_1}+1)\oplus H(G,I)$ where both $T_{s_1}$ and $T_{s_0}$ act on $\mathbb{C}$ by -1. \end{prop}

 This follows from the description given by Theorem \ref{generic}.
 The next proposition summarizes the results about the structure of $S(X)^I$ in this case.
 We will assume $4|q-3$.
 In the case $4|q-1$ the next proposition will have to be altered slightly.
+The difference is that in the case of $4|q-3$, the action of $H$ on the set of $\sigma$ stable maximal split tori has $3$ orbits.
+In the case of $4|q-1$, the same action has $5$ orbits.

 \begin{prop} \begin{itemize} \item There are three orbits for the action of $T$ on the $\sigma$ stable apartments in $\B_G$.
-They corresponds to three different $\sigma$ stable tori.
+They correspond to three different $\sigma$ stable tori.